aiida-vasp/aiida-vasp/docs/source/tutorials/bulk_modulus.rst

 In order to spread the uptake and also open for improvements and suggestions from the field, we suggest that you consider to make your workflow publicly accessible.
 There are mainly two ways:

-- Contribute to the `AiiDA-VASP`_ plugin such that your developed workflow eventually is part of the `AiiDA-VASP`_ distrubution.
+- Contribute to the `AiiDA-VASP`_ plugin such that your developed workflow eventually is part of the `AiiDA-VASP`_ distribution.

 - Publish it on GitHub or other standardized frameworks that supports publications of code using `Git`_.